 If your surgeon has given you a new airway during surgery, it may be in place only a short time while you heal.
 Or if your larynx has been removed, you’ll continue breathing through this new airway.
 In either case, your healthcare team will help you adjust.

 Your tracheostomy (trach) tube has been chosen to fit well and work right for you.
 You’ll learn how to keep it clean and clear.
 Often, a trach tube is needed only a short time.
 Your surgeon will tell you how long to use the tube.
 If you don’t need a new airway after surgery, the hole in the front of your throat will close on its own after the trach tube has been removed.
 You will have a dressing over the site while it heals.
 In some cases, surgery is needed to close the hole.

-Call your doctor right away if you have any of these problems:
+Call your healthcare provider right away if you have any of these problems:

 A red, painful, or bleeding stoma